 - Nearly all direct therapists are working one-to-one with a single client to limit exposure—a very limited number of therapists are working with two clients (at different times).

-- We are requiring frequent hand washing and are adding hygiene-based programming to all treatment plans.
+- We require frequent hand washing and added hygiene-based programming to all treatment plans.

-- We are providing all direct therapists a proactive reimbursement to purchase cleaning and hygiene supplies.
+- We provide all direct therapists a proactive reimbursement to purchase cleaning and hygiene supplies.

-Daily Safety Checklist: In conjunction with an industry workgroup, we have developed a checklist of 5 criteria that employees, clients, and their families must use before session.
-If anyone answers YES to any of the questions below session must be canceled.
+Daily Safety Checklist: In conjunction with an industry workgroup, we developed a checklist of 5 criteria that employees, clients, and their families must use before session.
+If anyone answers YES to any of the questions below, session must be canceled.

 - Travel: In the past two weeks, have you or anyone in your home traveled to an area currently known to have community spread of COVID-19?
 (China, Europe, California, Washington State, New York)?
 Note: this list may change over time.

 - Exposure: In the past two weeks, have you or anyone in your home come into contact with someone who has a confirmed COVID-19 diagnosis?

 - Fever: Take your temperature and the temperature of those in your home.
 Are any of them over 100°?

 - Respiratory: Have you or anyone in your home had any symptoms of lower respiratory illness such as cough, shortness of breath, or difficulty breathing?